saif-ellafi/foundryvtt-minimal-ui/README.md

 * Check the settings to customize your experience!

 ## Patches to Foundry
-These are bugs in FoundryVTT that are not currently addressed, Minimal UI fixes them because they are more obvious here
+These are bugs in FoundryVTT that are not currently addressed but are more obvious when using Minimal UI
 * When clicking on a sidebar menu that was opened but then closed, clicking on it will open it again instead of doing nothing
 * If a window is minimized, when reopened, it would be maximized instead of doing nothing
 * If a window is open, but behind other windows, it would be brought to the front when reopened, instead doing of nothing